Demna (designer)

-Demna Gvasalia (დემნა გვასალია dem-NAH gvah-SAH-lee-AH; born 25 March 1981), known mononymously as Demna (/dɛmnʌ/ dem-NAH) is a Soviet-born Georgian fashion designer.
-Having served for a decade as the creative director of Balenciaga and the co-founder of Vetements, in March 2025 he was announced as the next creative director of Gucci.
+Demna Gvasalia (დემნა გვასალია dem-NAH gvah-SAH-lee-AH; born 25 March 1981), known mononymously as Demna (/dɛmnʌ/ dem-NAH) is a Georgian fashion designer.
+Since 2025, he has been the creative director of Gucci.
+Prior to Gucci, for a decade he was the creative director of Balenciaga and the co-founder of Vetements.

 Early life and education

 Demna was born in Georgia in 1981.
-During the War in Abkhazia, and the accompanying ethnic cleansing of Georgians, 10-year-old He and his family had to flee Sukhumi following an attack by separatist forces, who destroyed his home in a bombing.
+During the War in Abkhazia, 10-year-old Demna and his family had to flee Sukhumi during an ethnic cleansing by separatist forces, who destroyed his home in a bombing.
 Demna and his family undertook a journey through the Caucasus Mountains, eventually reaching the capital Tbilisi where they took refuge.
 The family subsequently also lived in Ukraine and Moscow.
 During his teenage years, Demna experienced bullying as a gay youth in a “very religious, very macho” country.
-Demna and his parents relocated to Düsseldorf, Germany in 2001.
+Demna and his parents relocated to Düsseldorf, Germany, in 2001.
 Demna, who spoke German, served as the family’s intermediary.
-His experience navigating a "hardcore" bureaucracy heightened his interest in sociological uniforms which include jackets, caps, armbands, boots, badges, and patches used by individuals to indicate authority within a group.
+His experience navigating a "hardcore" bureaucracy heightened his interest in “sociological uniforms,” which include jackets, caps, armbands, boots, badges, and patches used by individuals to indicate authority within a group.

-Demna studied international economics for four years at Tbilisi State University and later attended the Royal Academy of Fine Arts in Antwerp, where he graduated with a Master's degree in Fashion Design in 2006.
+Demna studied international economics for four years at Tbilisi State University and later attended the Royal Academy of Fine Arts in Antwerp, where he graduated with a master's degree in Fashion Design in 2006.
 After graduating, Demna relocated to Paris, where he said that he was just “some Georgian weird guy” with no established connections or network, as he had not participated in fashion events.
 Though he has not returned to Georgia, Demna has stated that "he feels deeply connected to Georgian culture, which he often incorporates into his work".